Riverside County DUI Attorney

 Unfortunately, one of the characteristic effects of alcohol intoxication is impaired judgment.
 Once someone drinks enough to get a slight “buzz,” they cannot be expected to accurately gauge when they’ve had enough.

-We understand the nature of DUI cases at Hanson, Gorian, Bradford & Hanich.
-Lead by experienced DUI defense attorney, Chuck Gorian, our team in Riverside County attorneys is committed to providing you with judgment-free legal representation to ensure your due process rights are not infringed.
+At Hanson, Gorian, Bradford & Hanich, we understand the nature of DUI cases.
+Lead by experienced Riverside County DUI attorney Chuck Gorian, our team in Riverside County attorneys is committed to providing you with judgment-free legal representation to ensure your due process rights are not infringed.

 Although many DUI cases may stem from an unintended lapse in judgment, drunk driving poses a significant risk to public safety.
 This fact is reflected in the penalties associated with a DUI conviction.
 The legal ramifications of a DUI conviction can vary, depending on the specifics of a particular case.
 However, a person may not deserve to have their life upended because of an uncharacteristic mistake in judgment.

-In California, a person charged with a DUI may face the following consequences:
+In Riverside County, a person charged with a DUI may face the following consequences:

 - License Suspension: A person who has been arrested for a DUI may have their driver’s licenses suspended by the California Department of Motor Vehicles (DMV) from anywhere to a few months to several years.
 You have the right to an administrative hearing with the DMV within 10 days of receiving a suspension order.
 We can help you prepare and represent you during such proceedings.